-Workplaces are ripe with injuries, and even something as common as a repetitive movement injury can lead to a workers’ compensation claim.
+Workplaces are ripe with injuries; even something as common as a repetitive movement injury can lead to a workers’ compensation claim.
 These injuries often occur in the wrist and result in carpal tunnel syndrome.

-Repetitive movements can include sweeping the floor or even remaining in a fixed position when typing on the computer, performing the same motion over and over again.
+Repetitive movements can include sweeping the floor or even remaining in a fixed position when typing on the computer, and performing the same motion repeatedly.